Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Label lets you send a leading and trailing text with an embedded floating point number for display.

-Value is similar but accepts integers and transforms them for display.
+Value is similar but accepts integers and transforms (maps) them for display.

 Set the Decimals as 0 and Alignment as Center.
 Position the text using the X and Y Position settings.

 Most Important.
 Tick the Use Index button.
 Only indexed drawing items can be updated.
-The index is the unique reference to the item.
-In this case the Count label.
+The index is the variable name holding the unique reference to the item.
+In this case the count label.

 Click Add Item to go back to the Edit Drawing Items page.